When to Put a Dog Down: 8 Signs it Might Be Time

 - Do I have the time to continue providing the level of care that my pet needs?

 When you discuss euthanasia with your veterinarian, they can help you better understand your dog’s declining health.
-They can also explain the veterinary office’s euthanasia policies, such as whether they do at-home euthanasias and how they schedule euthanasia appointments (usually the last appointment of the day).
+They can also explain the vet office’s euthanasia policies, such as whether they do at-home euthanasias and how they schedule.
+There are many options when it come to euthanasia.

 Remember, it’s ultimately up to you to decide when it’s the right time to put your dog down and end their suffering.
 The guidelines above can help you assess your pet and monitor changes over time, but you know your dog best.
 Whatever you decide to do is the right decision.